rocky-linux/documentation/docs/books/admin_guide/03-commands.md

 will inform him about the files related to the command.

-Not all manual pages are translated from English.
-However, English manual pages are usually very accurate and provide all the information you need.
-The grammar and separation rules it uses may confuse beginner administrators, but after practice, I'm sure you'll find the information you want.

-The navigation in the manual is done with the arrows <kbd>↑</kbd> and <kbd>↓</kbd>.
-The manual is exited by pressing the <kbd>q</kbd> key.
+Navigate through the manual with the arrows <kbd>↑</kbd> and <kbd>↓</kbd>.
+Exit the manual by pressing the <kbd>q</kbd> key.

 ### `shutdown` command

-The `shutdown` command allows you to **electrically shut down** a Linux server, either immediately or after a certain period of time.
+The `shutdown` command allows you to **electronically shut down** a Linux server, either immediately or after a certain period of time.

 ```bash
 shutdown [-h] [-r] time [message]
 ```

-The shutdown time should be specified in the format `hh:mm` for a precise time, or `+mm` for a delay in minutes.
+Specify the shutdown time in the format `hh:mm` for a precise time, or `+mm` for a delay in minutes.

-To force an immediate stop, the word `now` will replace the time.
+To force an immediate stop, use the word `now` in place of the time.
 In this case, the optional message is not sent to other users of the system.

 Examples: